-Returns 1 if a reseed happened, in which case the seed file can be overwritten with the contents of ctx->seed_file.
+Returns 1 if a reseed happened, in which case an application using a seed file may want to generate new seed data with yarrow256_random and overwrite the seed file.
 Otherwise, the function returns 0.

 Generates length octets of output.
 The generator must be seeded before you call this function.